Michael Cox (police officer): 1995 beating of Cox by fellow officers

-Cox learned only from newspaper reports that the other officers had failed to report the incident.
-He has recounted having become upset at efforts by the other officers to hide what had occurred.
-He began receiving harassing phone calls from other officers even before he had decided whether he would file a complaint.
-For the next four years, Cox sought acknowledgement of what had taken place, hoping for, at the very least, an apology.
-In pursuit of this, he ultimately brought a lawsuit against BPD for the incident, which broke years of internal silence within the department on such misconduct, defying what was considered a "blue wall of silence."
-While seeking to receive some justice for his beating, Cox was rendered a social pariah within the department, and faced threats and harassment from others in the department.
+Cox learned only from newspaper reports that involved officers had failed to report the incident, and has recounted that he became upset after discovering the efforts by the officers to coverup what had occurred.
+Before he ultimately decided to file a complaint, Cox began receiving harassing phone calls from other officers seeking to intimidate him.
+For the next four years, Cox sought formal acknowledgement and apology for what had taken place.
+In pursuit of this, he ultimately brought a lawsuit against BPD over the incident, breaking years of internal silence within the department on such misconduct.
+This defied the department's so-called "blue wall of silence."
+While justice for his beating, Cox was rendered a social pariah within the department, and faced threats and harassment from colleagues.
 However, he remained committed to his job as and officer and refused to leave.
-The lawsuit Cox brought ultimately led to BPD settling with him for $900,000 in damages, as well as $400,000 in attorneys' fees.
-No officer admitted to the beating.
-Following the battle in court, three of the officers were eventually fired, but one, Dave Williams, successfully sued for unjust termination and was returned to the service in 2006.
-Williams was again fired for brutality in 2009, and again reinstated.
-As of 2023, Williams was assigned to domestic violence cases.
+The lawsuit Cox brought ultimately resolved with a settlement from BPD, with Cox receiving $900,000 in damages and $400,000 in attorneys' fees.
+However, no officer admitted to the beating.
+Following the legal battle, three of the officers were eventually fired; but one, Dave Williams, successfully sued for unjust termination and was returned to the service in 2006.
+Williams was again fired for brutality in 2009, but reinstated after that.
+As of 2023, Williams was still with the department, assigned to domestic violence cases.
 Additional involved officers did not face firing.

 The incident and its aftermath was the subject of the book The Fence, written by author and former reporter Dick Lehr of The Boston Globe.
 Lehr has opined that, in Boston, the incident of which Cox was the victim was "one of the worst cases of police brutality in modern times."